truenas/middleware/docs/userguide/freenas_storage.rst

     disk.

 #.
 Once the disk has been replaced and is showing as OFFLINE, click the disk again and then click its "Replace" button.
 Select the replacement disk from the drop-down menu
     and click the "Replace Disk" button.
-If the disk is a member of an encrypted ZFS pool, the menu will also prompt you to input and confirm the passphrase for the pool.
 Once you click the "Replace Disk" button, the ZFS pool will start to resilver and the status of the resilver will be displayed.

 In the example shown in Figure 8.1p, a failed disk is being replaced by disk *ada5* in the volume named :file:`volume1`.